 The engineering expertise necessary to properly evaluate a bridge varies widely with the complexity of the bridge.
 Evaluation in accordance with this Manual will be performed and checked by suitably qualified engineers in the type of bridges being load rated.
 It is expected that load rating engineers using LRFR will have a working knowledge of the LRFD Specifications.
-SDDOT requires all consultant load ratings to be dated, signed, and sealed by a licensed professional engineer.
+SDDOT requires all consultant load ratings and rating checks to be dated, signed, and sealed by licensed professional engineers.